ToneXum/LPAF/Documentation/External/OnWindowClose_function.md

 ### Parameters
 `WndH handle`:
-A handle to the window who's function pointer should be changed.
+A handle to the window whose function pointer should be changed.

 `void(*func)(void)`:
 A function pointer that will be called when the specified window is closed.

 ### Remarks
 This function is being executed by the thread that manages the window data.
 It must therefore not cause any unhandled exceptions to be thrown.
-Otherwise the entire application will break.
+The entire application will break otherwise.